 How To Add An Image Inside Of An Existing Layer Using A Smart Object

-As a third option for adding an image to an existing layer, that’s where smart objects come into play.
+Another option for adding an image to an existing layer is using a smart object.
 As I’ve outlined in this post, smart objects create a “container” for your layers to be added into.
 On the surface, you only see the smart objects, but you can edit all the layers inside individually when you open the smart object.

 Your layers will then be combined into one single layer, with a smart object icon in the corner of the layer thumbnail.